yegor256/blog/_drafts/_why.md

-Of course, you will not earn any cash directly by fixing a bug in [docker/docker](https://github.com/docker/docker), but you _may_ earn some intangible values, which will be converted to cash later.
+Of course, you will not earn any cash directly by fixing a bug in [docker/docker](https://github.com/docker/docker), but you _may_ earn some intangible value, which will be converted to cash later.

-Moreover, you _must_ earn them&mdash;this is my point.
-Otherwise, if you contribute out of a pure altruism, you will lose the motivation very soon.
+Moreover, you _must_ earn it&mdash;this is my point.
+Otherwise, if you contribute out of pure altruism, you will lose the motivation very soon.
 Not because you're greedy and
 [only money]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %})
-can motivate you, but because without money you won't feel your efforts being really appreciated.
+can motivate you, but because without money you won't feel your efforts are being truly appreciated.

 The intangible value I'm talking about is, of course, your [resume]({% pst 2016/mar/2016-03-08-pimp-up-your-resume %}).
 If you